Kevinle76/PyBank-and-PyPoll/README.md

 ## Background

-It's time to put away the Excel sheet and join the big leagues.
-Welcome to the world of programming with Python.
-In this homework assignment, you'll use the concepts you've learned to complete the **two** Python challenges, PyBank and PyPoll.

-Both of these challenges present a real-world situation where your newfound Python scripting skills can come in handy.
-These challenges aren't easy, so expect some hard work ahead!
+Both of these challenges present situation where our newfound Python scripting skills can come in handy.

-## Setup

-  * A new file called `main.py`.
-This will be the main script to run for each analysis.
-  * A `Resources` folder that contains the CSV files you used.
-Make sure your script has the correct path to the CSV file.
-  * An `analysis` folder that contains your text file that has the results from your analysis.

-## PyBank Instructions
+## PyBank:

-Task is to create a Python script that analyzes the records to calculate each of the following:

 * The total number of months included in the dataset